isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-04-post-chinese-graphic-artists-in-pre-war-singapore.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-17-issue-2/authors/ChorLin.png" style="width: 100px; height: 100px;" />
-<b>Ong Eng Chuan</b> is a Senior Librarian with the National Library, Singapore, managing the Rare Materials Collection.
-His research interest is in early Singapore publications.
+<b>Lee Chor Lin</b> is an art historian and museum consultant.
+She was director of the National Museum between 2003 and 2013 where she transformed the museum and museum scene in Singapore.
+She is also a former Lee Kong Chian Research Fellow.
 </div>

 <a href="https://nlb-ba-staging.netlify.app/vol-17/issue-1/apr-jun-2021/"><center>Back to Issue</center></a>